weijwang18/Pizza-Parlor/README.md

 ## Tests

 Describe: Pizza()

-Test: "It should return a Pizza object with two properties for toppings and size"
+Test1: "It should return a Pizza object with three properties for meat toppings, non-meat toppings and size"
-Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
+Code: const myPizza = new Pizza("Medium", ["Bacon", "Sausage"], ["Onions", "Spinach"]) Expected Output: Pizza { size: "Medium", meatToppings: ["Bacon", "Sausage"],nonMeatToppings: ["Onions", "Spinach"]}

+Describe: Pizza.calculatePrice

+Test2: "It should return the price of a Pizza"
+Code:
-Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }
+Expected Output:

 ## License